by Regin Reyno

 Going to another spot, we found ourselves clapping and enjoying hearing echoes.
 “Imagine before when thousands of people gather here; clapping chanting, stomping, and shouting during their worships and ceremonies”, said Abel.

 It was a bit disappointing that day, as it was cloudy so there was no sunrise.
 But hey, at least it didn’t rain.
 It was raining days before this tour in Cancun and Piste, so even though it was cloudy, at least we were able to explore the place without the use of umbrellas and raincoats.
 I’ll take that.

 At the ball court, Abel produced a shout from his diaphragm and a clear echo was heard.
 This was where, after the ceremonies, games were held.
 Kind of like a basketball game or a football game were they try to shoot the ball through a tiny hole, using their bodies.

 After hours of guided tour; Abel explaining things with the help of photos from his iPad, we were given free time to explore the place by ourselves.
-I teamed up with my new friend, Sandeep of India.
+I teamed up with my new friend, Karthik N. of India.
 He is a captain of a ship having a business trip at Mexico and decided to do a side trip to this mysterious place.

 We went around, explored, touched the old stones, took photos, and was amazed how this enormous place was built without modern tools.

 We went to the nearby cenote (sink hole), where people were thrown as a sacrifice, especially in asking for rain.

 I was really amazed by the, ingenuity of the Mayans.
 The exact alignment of the stones; the structures’ relationship to pattern of the solar system, their durability, and its location; at a thick rainforest, where normally its hard to build a civilization.